 Another useful source of information is available through the comprehensive series of fact sheets that are published by Age UK.
 These can be accessed at www.ageuk.org.uk

 Universal Credit

-Universal Credit is replacing certain benefits in parts of the UK.
+Universal Credit is set to replace all benefits by the end of 2024.

 A person may be able to claim if they are on a low income or out of work.

 Universal Credit is replacing: